 Click Add Trigger.

-Select your sink as a Subscriber from the drop-down list.
+Select your sink in the Subscriber list.

 Click Add.